Prakash-V-S/Day-16-CALL-BACK-HELL-TASK/README.md

 ###

 <p align="left">✨ Here I Created a Page Display countdown from 10 to 1 on the screen and then display Happy Independence Day
 on the screen.
-Using HTML, CSS and JavaScript <br>✨ Without using any functions and Loops <br>✨ And Imported to GitHub Using Git<br>✨ <br>✨ Deployed my web application in Netlify </p>
+Using HTML, CSS and JavaScript <br>✨ Without using any functions and Loops <br>✨ And Imported to GitHub Using Git<br>✨ Deployed my web application in Netlify </p>

 ###